LukasPatzke/Alexa-API-Sensor/README.md

 * A python function to host on AWS Lambda as a backend for an Alexa SmartHome skill.
 * A Python client to create, update and delete the sensors.
+* An api to schedule api calls
+* An api to store key-value-pairs in a database
-* A React app to manage the sensors.
+* A React app to manage the sensors and schedules.